import1bones/simplex-engine/docs/architecture.md

 - **puopengl:** Handles rendering and video output, optimized for real-time and cinematic experiences.
 - **pybullet:** Integrates physics simulation for realistic interactions and dynamics.
 - **Python Scripting:** Powers all logic and scripting, allowing dynamic behavior and rapid prototyping.
+- **Resource Manager:** Centralizes asset loading/unloading, supports textures, models, audio, and scripts.
+- **Audio System:** Manages audio playback and integration, supporting flexible sound features.

 ## Component Interaction

 The architecture is designed for loose coupling and high extensibility.
 Each subsystem communicates via well-defined interfaces, enabling easy integration and replacement.
+Resource Manager and Audio System are first-class subsystems, supporting asset and sound management for games and media.

 ## UML Diagram